-A warm welcome, and a glass of complimentary Sake in hand, we were escorted to a lift.
-Transported six floors up (but to be fair it could have been a completely other world) we were again greeted and shown into a modern and ‘space age’ type bar area/floor.
-It’s at this point that everything started to get a little hazy as quite frankly there was so much to take in, and I went into sensory overload – either that or the cocktails of
+A warm welcome, and a glass of complimentary Sake in hand, we are escorted to a lift.
+Transported six floors up (but to be fair it could have been a completely other world) we are again greeted and shown into a modern and ‘space age’ type bar area/floor.
+It’s at this point that everything starts to get a little hazy as quite frankly there is so much to take in, and I go into sensory overload – either that or the cocktails of

 G & T | Bastardised gin, strawberry tonic, wasabi absinthe

 Apple Wine | Salted caramel apple, sesame and sparkling wine